giellalt/giellalt.github.io/apps/AppLocalisation.md

 # [borealium.org](https://borealium.org)

+All pathnames in this section are relative to the root of the [borealium.org](https://github.com/borealium/borealium.org) repository.

 ## Languages and fallback mechanisms

 `data/languages.ts` contains a list of all languages covered by the site.
 It has four sections: